s-fifteen-instruments/tdc1_GUI/README.md

 # sfifteen tdc1 GUI (1.1)

+NOTE: Slightly outdated as of 13/7 - README update coming soon.
+The GUI has been updated to v1.2, with more robust functioning and a couple new buttons.
+The instructions below still hold in general.

 INFO

 1. This program is a Graphical User Interface (GUI) for s-fifteen intruments' TDC1 Timestamp Device https://s-fifteen.com/products/timestamp.